 4) Child Registration Form.pdf

-7) New Patient Sharing your medical information factsheet.pdf
+7) Sharing your medical info in and out factsheet.pdf

 Please click on the link below to print and complete a change of name/address form:-

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 It covers issues such as the role of GP's, their function as gatekeepers to the health services, how to register and how to access emergency services.

 Special care has been taken to ensure that information is given in clear language and the content and style has been tested with user groups.Open the leaflets in one of the following languages

 Patients that are already registered for online services currently, for repeat prescriptions and appointment booking will still need to complete the appropriate forms to register, to request to view their medical record.